karan-w/karan-w/README.md

 🎓 &nbsp;I'm a graduate student at Arizona State University, studying Computer Science.
 I expect to graduate in May 2023. \
 💡 &nbsp;I'm interested in applying my **object oriented design** skills in projects and **web development** using Django, Spring Boot and Angular.
 I use my strong foundations in C++, Python, Java in the projects I work on.
 I use the skills I picked up through my AWS certification to build scalable applications. \
 🌱 &nbsp;I'm currently upskilling myself in design patterns, system design and cloud architecture.\
-✍️ &nbsp;In my free time, I enjoy playing chess.
+♟️ &nbsp;In my free time, I enjoy playing chess.
 Let's play on [chess.com](https://www.chess.com/member/karanwadhwani)!\
-📄 &nbsp;Please have a look at my [Résumé](https://github.com/karan-w/karan-w/blob/main/assets/Resume_KaranWadhwani.pdf) for more details about me.
+📄 &nbsp;Please have a look at my [resume](https://github.com/karan-w/karan-w/blob/main/assets/Resume_KaranWadhwani.pdf) for more details about me.\
+✉️ &nbsp;Let's connect on [LinkedIn](https://www.linkedin.com/in/karan-w/)!

 ### 🛠 &nbsp;Technical Skills
 #### Programming Languages